 Geothermal is Rising in Indonesia

 The list of the top largest power plants in Indonesia will likely change in 2021 as several new power plants will be completed in near future.
-In 2021 we expect the 86 MW Rantau Dadap geothermal plant to begin to operate.

 The Indonesian government is very keen to develop its vast geothermal resources to increase the contribution of renewable energy in its energy mix.
 Its targets are to increase the geothermal power generation capacity to 7500 MW by 2025 and 9300 MW by 2035.